 But I digress.

-As supposed that the middle part of the film is rather standard, as far as slashers go.
+I suppose that the middle part of the film is rather standard, as far as slashers go.
 Michael manages to get inside the school’s gates, and cut all the power, trapping everyone in, and then stalking them in the dark.
 He gets in a few good kills.
 And in the chaos Will shoots and almost kills Ronnie, thinking that was Michael, who then sneaks up behind Will and kills him.
 Finally, Laurie/Keri gets the gates up, and sends John and Molly out to run to safety, but she refuses to leave, and grabs and axe and goes back onto the campus to seek out Michael.
-The leads to a deadly cat and mouse game which ends with Laurie stabbing Michael, seemingly killing him.
+This leads to a deadly cat and mouse game which ends with Laurie stabbing Michael, seemingly killing him.
 The police and medics arrive.
 But as Michael is loaded into a body bag and put in the back of an ambulance, Laurie commandeers the ambulance at gunpoint, and drives off in it.
 Sure enough, Michael starts moving, and claws his way out of the body bag, Laurie crashes the ambulance, sending it tumbling down a hill.
 Laurie gets out unharmed, but Michael’s body has been thrown from the ambulance and is trapped under some wreckage.
 He reaches out to Laurie when she calls his name, but then she swings and axe and chops his head clean off in one strike.
 We see the head, with the mask still on it, falling down the hill, and then close up on Laurie as she exhales with a satisfied look on her face.
 It’s over.
 THE END

 This was the PERFECT ending to the original Halloween saga.
 If you watch Halloween 1, 2, and H20 in a row, it stands as a complete trilogy, while allowing for the inclusion of the middle sequels, if you so choose.
 Thematically, it was good to see Laurie Strode get the final shot and end the evil of Michael Meyers once and for all.
 And that’s what this should have been.
 The end of the original Halloween franchise.
 After this, if the studio wanted to make future movies, they should have started over with a reboot.